We caught up with the brilliant and insightful Pam Robinson a few weeks ago and have shared our conversation below.

 Hi Pam, thanks for joining us today.
 How did you come up with the idea for your business?

-For 26 years I had a studio in an artist building on the Northside of Chicago where I made jewelry and I would offer private lessons and teach small classes.
+For 26 years I worked in a studio in an artist building on the Northside of Chicago where I made Jewelry, offered private lessons, and taught small classes.
 At the same time I was working at a large art center.
 I had been there for 27+ years teaching classes and was part of the arts administration management team.

 And then COVID hit.
-My position at the art center was no longer needed, classes came to a standstill, and I found that there was a desire for continued creativity and I realized the limitations that COVID presented to our community.
+My position at the art center was no longer needed, and classes came to a screeching halt!
+I found that there was a desire for continued creativity, and I realized the limitations that COVID presented to our community.

 Three months later I found the perfect location that allowed for bench rentals and a teaching space.
 Garnet Studios was born.